Busting Workout Myths That You Don’t Need to Believe Anymore

 This is an arguable topic and the answer is not straight and simple.
 You can say that this is a half-truth, rather than a straight-up myth.
 There are two parties pro stretching and anti-stretching and both obviously do what they are named.
 Real confusion starts when we are confused about warming up and stretching, which one to do before the workout and which one is for after we are done working out.

 Warm-up before a workout is really important and helps muscle pain.
 Warming up means you make the muscles ready for a workout.
 Stretching is usually for the end but studies show that when properly done it benefits even if done before the workout.
 Myth, it prevents injuries, of course, it is false.
 Stretching and warming up cannot prevent what you have been doing wrong during a workout.
 But they help to make muscles ready and boost them.
 Another reason for injury is inappropriate workout clothes.
-Here is a great collection of amazing workout clothes for men and women.
+Here is an excellent collection of amazing workout clothes for men and women.

 Working out is not for weight loss